niccokunzmann/python-recurring-ical-events/README.rst

     >>> recurring_ical_events.of(one_event, components=[select_journals]).count()
     0

-So, if you for example would like to modify all events that are returned by the query, you can do that subclassing the ``Occurrence`` class.
+So, if you would like to modify all events that are returned by the query, you can do that subclassing the ``Occurrence`` class.